-For season play, MCBBA awards a t-shirt to all players and coaches.
-When possible, the t-shirts for players are ordered in sizes similar to uniform jersey sizes and are lettered with an “MCBBA” logo and the year.
+For season play, all players and coaches are awarded a t-shirt.
+When possible, the t-shirts for players are ordered using their jersey size to determine a best t-shirt size.
+Additionally, t-shirts feature graphic art incorporating association identification and the year.
 T-shirts for adults are ordered in appropriate sizes.

 In the Rookie Leagues (1st and 2nd grades), we don't have tournaments.
 Instead following final regular season game, MCBBA awards a medallion to all players.

 For Junior, Major, and Senior leagues, MCBBA awards are distributed at a league awards ceremony which immediately follows each league’s final tournament game.

 For tournament play in Junior and Major Leagues (3rd through 6th grades):

 MCBBA awards a trophy to the players of the top two (2) teams in each tournament.
 Leagues of 10 or more teams are split into two tournaments (“gold”, “silver”) based upon season record.
 Each tournament is awarded trophies.
 When possible, the trophies are sized to indicate position and inscribed with “Mid-Cities Basketball Association,” the year, the name of the league, and the position.